Welfare in Japan: Healthcare

 Japan has a universal healthcare system that is administered by the Japanese government.
 Citizens are required to be enrolled in a public health insurance system plan which vary depending on employment status and/or residency.
 Failing to enroll when eligible or exiting the public health insurance system penalizes individuals by having them pay two years' worth of premiums in order to be a part of the system.
 Private health insurance does exist but it is very minor overall.

 The three different types of insurances in Japan's health-care system have medical services paid by employees, employers, non-employed, and the government.
 There is the Society-Managed Health Insurance (SMHI) which is for employees in large firms.
 This is mainly funded by the premium payments made by the employees and employers with rates between 3–10% of their wages.
 The Japan Health Insurance Association-Managed Health Insurance (JHIAHI) is for employees within small firms.
 The government provides 13% of the health payments through subsidies while employees and employers pay 8.2% of their wages.
 The National Health Insurance (NHI) is the remaining category for self-employed and retired individuals.
 The premium of the NHI varies because it is based on the income and the number of people insured within the household, but usually it is 2% of the average wage.
 Due to the number of retired people on NHI, Japan re-implemented co-payments for the elderly in 1983.
 The co-payments are covered by a general fund that receives its money from other employee insurers.

 In addition, in 2000 Japan created a new healthcare insurance program called Long-Term Care insurance.
 This was an attempt to address Japan's growing elderly population.
-For one to be eligible they have to sixty-five and older or forty to sixty-four with an age-related disease or disability.
+For one to be eligible they have to be sixty-five and older, or forty to sixty-four with an age-related disease or disability.
 The purpose of this was to move the responsibility of the primary caregiver from the family to the state.
 It has municipalities fulfilling the role as insurers where they set the budget for the long-term care insurance.
 The finances come from a combination of government tax revenue, premiums, and co-payments.